msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Frano vs Niksa

 I was in charge of technical part of interview for one of the clients and I joined second round of meetings.
 We chatted for about half an hour on what they did, what were their biggest accomplishments and fails, went thru some theoretical questions where I saw they were nervous.
-I like to see how people think so I gave him a rather simple coding challenge I picked on codility.
+I like to see how people think so I gave them a rather simple coding challenge I picked on codility.
 It's not fizzbuzz but I dont think it was much more complex.
 Visibly nervous?
 Yes.
 In panic mode?
 No. OK, it was a no go so I asked them to send it in after the interview.
 I got 'Not sure when will I have time' and 'I'm really busy'.
 OK can you send it in day or two?
 Started putting out excuses.

 2 minutes after the interview I took that challenge, sent it to one of my teammates that was a junior/mid at the time and told him if he would have time this week to solve it.
 He came back 20 minutes later with 'would this work?'.